jmintb/blog/content/programming_language_1.md

 Now if we run `cargo run` we will get an error as our grammar does not support function calls yet.
 Lets fix that!

 We will add 3 new rules, first  `val = _{ string }`. `val` represents a value.
-Right now we only support string values so `val` only contains the `string` rule. `val` is also silent using denoted by u `_`, as it is just a way of representing values in our grammar, we only want to parse it's contents.
+Right now we only support string values so `val` only contains the `string` rule. `val` is silent denoted by `_`.
+This means that it will note be visible in our parser.
+Instead we will see instances it's inner rules.
+This is nice as it saves us having to "unwrap" val instances, since we are always interested in it's contents.

-In our sample input `"Hello World!" is a value.
+`id = { ASCII_ALPHA+  }` will represent an identifier of variables, functions, modules etc. For example `println` is an identifer.

-`id = { ASCII_ALPHA+  }` will represent an identifier of variables, functions, modules etc. `print` is identifer. `ASCII_ALPHA+` indicates matches on one or more letters from a-z and A-Z. In future iterations we want to be support more characters but this will do for today.
+`ASCII_ALPHA+` indicates matches on one or more letters from a-z and A-Z. In future iterations we want to be support more characters but this will do for now.

-Finally `call = { id ~  "(" ~ val  ~ ")" }`, which matches on a function call containing a single argument. `call` concists of an identifer followed by a single argument surrouned by parantethes.
+Finally `call = ${ id ~  "(" ~ val  ~ ")" }`, which matches on a function call containing a single argument.
-Exactly what we need :fireworks:.
-We also need to make this rule compound atomic as we do not want whitespace between the identifer and parantethese by we do want to parse the inner rules.
+`call` concists of an identifer followed by a single argument surrounded by parentheses.

-`call = ${ id ~ "(" ~ val ~ ")" }`, there we go.
+Exactly what we need!
+We make this rule compound atomic as we do not want whitespace between the identifer and parentheses.

 `grammar.pest` should now look like this.